joemasilotti/masilotti.com/src/_posts/2023-04-25-swift-for-ruby-developers.md

 // Note the generic typing of the array as Any, or "anything". let animals: [Any] = [Dog(), Cat()] animals.map { animal in
-    animal.sayHi() // Value of type 'Any' has no member 'sayHi' }
+    animal.sayHi() // ERROR: Value of type 'Any' has no member 'sayHi' }
 ```